Ferrlecit Side Effects

 Applies to sodium ferric gluconate complex: intravenous solution

-Along with its needed effects, sodium ferric gluconate complex (the active ingredient contained in Ferrlecit) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by sodium ferric gluconate complex (the active ingredient contained in Ferrlecit).
+In the event that any of these side effects do occur, they may require medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking sodium ferric gluconate complex:More common